Getting Organised With Tasks – Finding a Method to the Madness

 Todoist is great for more than just managing my own personal projects though – I also use it as a list system.
 Some people have bullet journals for this sort of thing, but Todoist works for me.
+I have the mobile app on my phone as well, so I always have my lists on me when I’m out and about.
 I have a “Stuff to Checkout” project in which I list books, movies, and more that I come across and want to explore later (see screenshot to the right).

 Notepad & pen